a hand holding a quart canning jar with chunks of turkey breast in golden colored broth. In the background is a tray with more jars of turkey.

 • You don’t need to roast them all the way through, just until they begin to color and firm up enough to slice easily.
 The juices should still be pink, not clear.

-step four: Dice & debone meat
+Dice & debone meat

 • Remove from the oven and let cool just enough to handle (if you have latex or nitrile gloves, these can help shield your hands while prepping the hot turkey).